denis-lmp/library/README.md

+### Books API
+This is a simple application the shows api functionality as a library resource example.
+It has api endpoints built with apiResource: GET, POST, PUT/PATCH, DELETE.
+Check swagger for more information.

+### Steps for Improving
+It does not have search functionality.
+Will be added in the future.

 ## To run the local dev environment:

-### Books API
 - Navigate to `project` folder
 - Run `make install`
   - It will install composer dependencies, run migration, seeders, run tests